SpelecAnton/Expore/README.md

 # Expore 🚶‍♂️✨

-A 3D "vibe-coded" walking simulator framework made specifically for people who don't know how to make a game.
+A 3D "vibe-coded" walking simulator inspired by worlds.com made specifically for people who don't know how to make a game.

 ---